LLNL/sundials/doc/arkode/SphinxDocs/guide/source/f_interface/Usage.rst

    **Arguments:**
       * *TIME_DEP* (``int``, input) -- flag indicating whether the
         mass matrix is time-dependent (1) or not (0).
+        *Currently, only values of "0" are supported*
       * *IER* (``int``, output) -- return flag (0 if success, -1 if a memory allocation error occurred, -2 for an illegal input).

+..
    When using the ARKDLS interface with the SUNLINSOL_DENSE or SUNLINSOL_LAPACKDENSE mass matrix linear solver modules, the user must supply a routine that computes the dense mass matrix :math:`M(t)`.
+This routine must have the following form:
+When using the ARKDLS interface with the SUNLINSOL_DENSE or SUNLINSOL_LAPACKDENSE mass matrix linear solver modules, the user must supply a routine that computes the dense mass matrix :math:`M`.
 This routine must have the following form: